David-Vandensteen/neocore/README.md

 *Tested on Windows 10 x64 (09/12/2022)*
 *Tested on Windows 11 (09/13/2022)*

+Compatibility problems : the lib is mainly tested on Raine & Mame emulators

 License: MIT
 (c) 2019 [David Vandensteen <dvandensteen@gmail.com>]
 Graphics by **Grass**